-This lecture and laboratory course will address the diversified issues of clinical management of patient/client with primary and/or secondary cardiovascular and pulmonary dysfunction within the context of physical therapy.
-This course is designed to challenge students to differentiate and prioritize clinical findings based upon level of acuity, patient preference, and knowledge of anatomy, pathophysiology, pharmacology, and diagnostic imaging.
-Case scenarios will integrate principles of differential diagnosis and establishment of long-term management of cardiovascular and pulmonary conditions.
-Credits 4.0
+This lecture and laboratory course addresses the diversified issues in the clinical management of patients/clients with primary and/or secondary cardiovascular and pulmonary dysfunction within the context of physical therapy.
+Students will engage with best practices to integrate and apply existing evidence into comprehensive patient/client management programs, focusing on prevention and rehabilitation across the lifespan.
+The course will challenge students to differentiate and prioritize clinical findings based on the level of acuity, patient/client preferences, and a deep understanding of anatomy, physiology, pathophysiology, pharmacology, and diagnostic imaging procedures.